MartinDelille/martindelille.github.io/README.md

 # Welcome to my blog

-Here are the various way you can contribute to it:

-## Donate

-Content on the internet is usually free, but you must _think free as in free speech, not free beer._.
-There is a _Sponsor_ button on this page if your willing to pay me for the work I made in the past or I'll do in the future.
-I stopped drinking alcohol on a regular basis but I'm a coffee lover and know [some very good alcohol free beer](https://www.brewdog.com/uk/shop/beer?dietary_and_lifestyle=1717).
-I also dream to build this kind of ship one day:

 ![Le renard de Robert Surcouf](assets/images/renard.jpg)

 ## Make a pull request

-You can evenly use the [editor on GitHub](https://github.com/MartinDelille/martindelille.github.io/edit/master/README.md) to maintain and preview the content for the file that you want to fix.
+You can evenly use the [editor on GitHub](https://github.com/MartinDelille/martindelille.github.io/edit/main/README.md) to maintain and preview the content for the file that you want to fix.

 You can also clone the repository and fix it locally then push it on a fork and submit the pull request.